We are running the following Janssen clinics this week for anyone over 18 years who has yet to receive a COVID vaccine -

-In line with recent HSE announcements, we are delighted to announce that we can now offer the COVID-19 vaccine to those aged 18-34 years, in addition to anyone over the age of 50 who has not yet received a COVID Vaccine.
+We are offering the COVID-19 vaccine to those over 18 years, in addition to anyone over the age of 50 who has not yet received a COVID Vaccine.
 The vaccine we will be administering is the COVID-19 Vaccine Janssen.
 This is a single dose vaccine, which takes 14 days to work after which point you are considered fully vaccinated.

 What is COVID-19?